Previously, we looked through all the Old Testament for

 Luke 12:5 is a repetition of this portion, but stated in a way which I think makes the point more clear:

-Here the "destruction" is less about what is occurring to the soul, and more about the fact that humans can only "destroy" you at the physical level while God governs the fate of what comes after.
+Here we see the verse is less about literally destroying the soul itself, and more about the fact that humans can only “destroy” you at the physical level (i.e. kill) while God governs the fate of what comes after (condemnation).
 This is not a detailed dissertation on the properties of the soul or the power of hell, it’s about fearing God more than man.
 Interpreting the verse beyond this enters dangerous territory.

-Knowing Christ's disgust with the Pharisees, I think it's clear "son of hell" is indicative of the wickedness and fate (as said in v33) of said proselyte and teachers.
+Knowing Christ’s disgust with the Pharisees, I think it’s clear “son of hell” is indicative of the wickedness and fate (as said in v33) of said proselyte and proselytizer.

 The language is obviously highly metaphorical, conveying the idea of an awful and abiding judgment, but is not to be pressed as teaching a destruction in the sense of annihilation of the wicked.
 An unquenchable fire is not needed for a momentary act of destruction.